 Advertising and Promotion

 If your publications, products, and services are related to art, art history, or visual studies, you will benefit from the direct access CAA provides to the visual-arts community.
-CAA is a leader in the field, with more than 12,000 individual members—artists, art historians, students, curators, critics, educators, librarians, art dealers, and museum professionals—plus over 2,000 national and international institutional members, such as museums, universities, libraries, and foundations.
+CAA is a leader in the field, with more than 10,000 individual members—artists, art historians, students, curators, critics, educators, librarians, art dealers, and museum professionals—plus over 4,000 members/subscribers, such as museums, universities, libraries, and foundations.

 Get noticed by this motivated and focused group of consumers by advertising in one of CAA’s publications, by exhibiting at the Annual Conference, or by starting a direct-mail campaign using CAA’s mailing lists.
 CAA has numerous options to meet your advertising, marketing, and publicity needs.